neeltom92/neeltom92.github.io/content/about.md

 author = "Neel Thomas"
 +++

 Neel Thomas here; I'm a DevOps consultant based in India.
-I began my career as a Linux System Administrator in 2015 with [Bobcares](https://bobcares.com/), a pioneer in webhosting and technical support based in Kochi, India, I switched to working as DevOps engineer in 2017.
+I began my career as a Linux System Administrator in 2015 with [Bobcares](https://bobcares.com/), a pioneer in webhosting and technical support located at Kochi, India, I switched to working as DevOps engineer in 2017.

 Over the past few years, I've worked for and helped organisations listed below achieve hyper scaled growth.